JohannesAlmroth/thesis-johannes.almroth/README.md

 **Don't start radio communications without antenna connected, since this may permanently damage the device** HX711 Load Cell Amplifier
 Load Cell **check model**

+When running into
+`>>> Can't run conf files, please run only python files`
+make sure you're "standing" in the file you want to run.